phnx-im/docs/src/spec/delivery_service.md

   * Default: 1h
 * Maximal duration of client commit inactivity: Maximal duration between two commits of an individual client before the removal of the client is proposed by the DS.
   * Default: 90d
+* Padding target (in percentiles (1..10)): When padding the size of groups for encryption at rest, this determines the size of the padding.
+The largest group on the DS in the given percentile (ordered by number of members per group) determines the smallest size that groups are padded to before encryption.
+As a result, after encryption, all groups look at least as large as that group.
+Larger groups are padded to the closes multiple of that size.
+The actual padding is then computed from the group's ciphersuite, as well as the size of the credentials.
+  * Default: 8

 ## DS state